Welcome to today's edition of the Rush 24-7 podcast.

 The Chinese won't allow that.

-And we don't want to provoke this little dog eating potbellied dictator in North Korea any more than he already was.
+And we don't want to provoke this little dog-eating, pot-bellied dictator in North Korea any more than he already was.

 Meaning Mark Foley.

-Well, hell's bells.
+Well, hell's Bells.

 Bill Clinton had sex with an intern when she was 21.

-And he had phone sex to boot.
+And he had fun sex to boot.

 We need a conservative president, folks.

-Uh and I don't know that there's one out there.
+And I don't know that there's one out there.

-Uh if one uh if one is out there at um at all.
+It's going to come from the governorships if one is out there at all.

-Do you like that for folks?
+Do you like that?

-Do you like me sounding negative?
+Folks, do you like me sounding negative?

 Well, I'm just trying to sound like everybody else does.